 Trans@Yale, formed in the fall of 2015, is a student organization whose mission is to provide both resources and social space for trans and non-binary undergraduate students.
 Trans@Yale is a registered student organization as of the spring of 2016.
 Sign up to the Trans@Yale email list for more information.

 Trans/gender Awareness Week at Yale has expanded into an annual series of events celebrating and exploring a variety of trans and gender non-conforming identities, experiences, and communities.
 Find out more on the Trans/gender Awareness Weeks page.

-Yale provides a range of trans-related services to all currently enrolled students, including hormone therapy and gender affirming surgical procedures.
-The Yale Health Care Management Department or your primary care clinician can provide the most current information.
+Yale Health provides a range of trans-related services to all currently enrolled students, including hormone therapy and gender-affirming surgical procedures.
+See Transgender Care at Yale Health for Students at the Yale Health website and contact Yale Health Care Management Department or your primary care clinician can provide the most current information.
 Not sure where to begin?
 We recommend taking advantage of our TransWise services and consulting the Trans@Yale Survival Guide!

 For the most up-to-date information, see the Yale University Registrar's Name Policy and Use site.
 The following information on Preferred Name Use is copied from that site (02/17).